OliveIsLazy/Project-1.3/How to: GitHub.md

   - History, Shows you the recent commits made chronologically, along with their contributor.

-  - Open this file in GitHub Desktop, the name is self explanitory. *(stub)*
+  - Open this file in GitHub Desktop, an application made to streamline using GitHub. *(stub)*

   - Edit, allows you to modify the text.
 Can only be done if you're signed in as you can edit only your own repos, else GitHub will automatically fork it you one of your account's repos so you can edit the text.